What to Expect While Traveling to Thailand

 Tourist Police: 1155

-Operators can speak English and Thai and will contact the appropriate emergency services to get you the help you need.
+What can you expect while traveling in Thailand when it comes to emergency services?
+Well, these operators can speak English and Thai and will contact the appropriate emergency services to get you the help you need.
 Keep in mind that like in any big city, response time may be slow.

 Stay calm and assess the situation.

 If you have a medical problem, but only need first aid, look around first.
 There may be a police officer nearby that can help.
-If you can use a taxi or Grab to safely get to a nearby hospital, that will be your best option.
+If you can use a taxi or Grab to safely get to a nearby hospital, that could be your best option.
 If you have a medical emergency and you think you need an ambulance, call right away.

 The tourist police are a special unit of the Royal Thai Police Force.
 They are multi-lingual and are specifically there to uphold the law when the victim or the accused is a foreigner.
 If you need the assistance of a police officer, these are the people to call.